 What is ADA Used For?

-Now that you know what Cardano and ADA are, what is their use case?
-Check out the uses of ADA explained:
+Now that you know what Cardano blockchain and ADA are, what is their use case?

-- Transacting within the Cardano network.
+- Transacting within the Cardano network and pay transaction fees.
 At the time of writing, the fees make it more attractive than competitors ($0.29 median fee);

-- Staking.
-By design, staking ADA is as easy as to delegate one’s coins to a staking pool.
-The yield comes up to 5.94%;
+- Staking Cardano.
+By design, staking ADA tokens is as easy as to delegate one’s coins to a staking pool.
+The yield comes up to 5.94%.
+By staking, you commit resources to validate transactions for a reward;

 Comparison with Similar Projects

 The most obvious comparison is Cardano vs Ethereum.
-For the time being, the most obvious difference between the two is the consensus algorithm, with Cardano’s being more efficient.
+For the time being, the most obvious difference between the two blockchain networks is the consensus algorithm, with Cardano’s being more efficient.
+Therefore, Cardano is a more scalable blockchain by design.

-A blockchain that comes close to doing what Cardano can do is Tezos: it also has a modular architecture and utilizes a Delegated Proof-of-Stake.
-Since it supported smart contracts on launch, it has more established dApps and token contracts than Cardano.
+A blockchain that comes close to doing what Cardano can do is Tezos: it also has a modular architecture and utilizes a Delegated Proof-of-Stake to verify transactions.
+Since it supported smart contracts on launch and has been longer on the crypto market, it has more established dApps and token contracts than Cardano.

 What is Cardano criticised for?

 During the Byron era, the majority of nodes were controlled by the three companies contributing to Cardano.
-Two eras later, this is no longer the case but nonetheless, the nature of Proof-of-Stake implies the concentration of wealth.
+Two eras later, this is no longer the case but nonetheless, the stake system implies the concentration of wealth.

 Partnerships and Future Plans